 8 credit hours (minimum)

-At this time, the endocrinology specialty is available to NP students and currently practicing NPs who manage adult patients in primary care or specialty settings.
+At this time, the endocrinology specialty is available to nurse practitioner students and currently practicing nurse practitioners who manage adult patients in primary care or specialty settings.